11. What is an altcoin?

 Different types of altcoins

 As we have already mentioned, there are more than 5,000 altcoins on the crypto market.
 This means you have countless varieties of this coin to choose from.
-So, which one to choose and what is worth investing in?
-Let’s take a look at what types of altcoins we have on the market:
+So, which one to decide, and what is worth investing in?
+Let’s have a look at what types of altcoins we have on the market:

 1. Mining altcoins – these are all cryptocurrencies other than Bitcoin that are dug by miners and are based on a Proof-of-Work algorithm.
 They are most similar to Bitcoin in their structure and functions.